- The cost of bad customer service

 - Answer all questions on the first response

 - Make it easy for customers to contact you

 - Use customer service software

-If you’re looking to get started with the a customer service solution, a solution that is used by the best in class companies, then sign up to SuperOffice Service, which is now available for a free 30 day trial.
-You can sign up here.
+If you’re looking to get started with the a customer service solution, a solution that is used by the best in class companies, then sign to a SuperOffice Service demo

 What do you think of these customer service tips?
 Will you use the tips to become “best in class”?